 The focus of the program is to use a natural support approach to assist adults with significant disabilities to find a job and obtain the necessary supports to be successful.
-On-the-job training is provided by a supervisor or designated "mentor" co-worker.
-A training specialist from Mentor Employment works closely with the mentor to ensure that the supported employee is learning the job and becoming part of the team.
+An Employment Coach from Mentor Employment works closely with the mentor/co-worker to ensure that the supported employee is learning the job and becoming part of the team.
 Support services outside of the work environment are also provided.
 This can include mobility training to and from work, counseling, self-advocacy facilitation and other services that would be considered work related to continue successful employment.
 Mentor employment does not provide recreational activities.

 Employment can be part-time or full-time.
 Program hours are typically 8:30 a.m. to 2:30 p.m., Monday through Friday, but can vary depending upon individual work schedules.
+This includes evenings and weekends.
 The type of work is determined by the individual's preferences, skills, and any previous experience.
+IRI uses a person centered approach to provide services.

-IRI currently has staff who speak English, Spanish, Farsi, Tagalog and sign language.
+IRI currently has staff who speak English, Spanish, Farsi, Tagalog and Korean.

-Integrated Resources Institute now provides supported employment and independent living services.
-For additional information regarding support in these areas, please contact the Laguna Hills office.
+Integrated Resources Institute also provides independent and supported living services.
+For additional information regarding support in these areas, please contact the Irvine office.